MelvinVermeer/hospital-product-catalog-MelvinVermeer/README.md

 # Hospital Product Catalog

 This is product api created for a fictional hospital.
-Created for an assignment described [over here](/assignment.md).

 The API is created for other development teams in the hospital so they can develop client applications and can use hospitals product data however they want.
+The original requirements can be found on [this assignment page](/assignment.md).

 This api exposes OpenApi 3 data about itself in the form of this [swagger.json](http://localhost:5000/swagger/v1/swagger.json) a more human readable version can be found on [/swagger/index.html](http://localhost:5000/swagger/index.html)

+To help you with some manual testing/exploration you could use [this postman collection](/tests/postman_collection.json), it contains examples for all of the available endpoints.

 ## Technology stack